-A. Yes.
-In order to claim the media bonus, you must only attempt to obtain publicity with the media.
+A. No. In order to claim the media bonus, you must obtain publicity with the media.
+This is a rule change for 2022.
+Proof of the publicity must be provided in order to claim the bonus points.

 Q. How do we indicate our bonus points in the Cabrillo log file?